clicon/clixon-docs/overview.rst

 external interfaces include interactive CLI, RESTCONF over HTTP/HTTPS, and XML NETCONF over TCP or SSH.
 Internally, the clients and backend communicate over an inter-process communication (IPC) bus via NETCONF over a UNIX socket.
-It is possible to run over an INET socket as well.
+It is possible to run over an INET socket as well, but some authentication mechanisms are then disabled.

 The backend manages configuration datastores and implements a transaction mechanism for configuration operations (eg, create, read,